Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 Why companies issue new shares

-Before diving into the how, it helps to understand the why.
 UK limited companies issue new shares for a handful of reasons, and each one comes with its own considerations:

-• Raising investment.
+- Raising investment.
 The most common reason.
 An angel investor, a venture fund, or a group of friends-and-family backers put money into the company in exchange for newly created shares.
 This is an allotment — the company creates shares that did not previously exist and issues them to the investor.

-• Bringing in a co-founder or key hire.
+- Bringing in a co-founder or key hire.
 Equity is often the currency that early-stage companies use to attract talent they cannot yet afford to pay at market rate.
 Issuing shares (or granting options that convert into shares later) is how that equity gets created.

-• Converting debt.
+- Converting debt.
 Convertible loan notes and advance subscription agreements (ASAs) eventually convert into shares.
 When that trigger fires, the company needs to allot and issue the shares the note or ASA promises.

-Step 1: Check your articles of association
+Step 1: Check your articles and confirm authority to allot

 Step 2: Decide the share price and class